sueszli/python-template/CONTRIBUTING.md

 # Code Style

-We aim to follow these rules for all changes in this repository:
+Follow these rules for all changes in this repository:

 - Match existing code style and architectural patterns.
 - Zero Technical Debt: Fix issues immediately.
 Never rely on future refactoring.